Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 “Our mission is to provide alternative responses to conflict through mediation that encourages conflict resolution via communication and accountability between the involved parties.”

-Mediation is a voluntary process that provides an opportunity for people in conflict to come together to create their own agreements.
+Our Community Mediation program assists with many types of disputes including neighbor issues, conflicts involving pets and noise, easement concerns, etc. Mediation is a voluntary process that provides an opportunity for people in conflict to come together to create their own agreements.
 A neutral team of two mediators helps disputing parties clarify issues and consider options.
 Mediation takes place in a safe and positive environment.
 Everyone’s point of view is considered through open, honest and respectful communication.
 As the result of facilitated discussions, a workable agreement is reached and put into writing.

-Referral to Agreement:
+Referral to Agreement

 Community Mediation utilizes the following approach: